JulieAntezana/cse212-final-project/Final Project/stacks/stacks-tutorial.md

     #characters are saved in stack
     string=""

-    # Pop all characters of string and
+    # Pop each character of the stack and
-    # put them back to string
+    # put them back into the string
     for i in range(0,n,1):
         string+=pop(stack)